-24 weeks ago on Monday, August 21, 2017, I took my first injection of Tremfya (guselkumab) to treat my severe psoriasis.
+Twenty-four weeks ago on Monday, August 21, 2017, I took my first injection of Tremfya (guselkumab) to treat my severe psoriasis.
 That day I witnessed a solar eclipse as I drove to the dermatology clinic in Sacramento.
 I recalled the day in grade school (February 26, 1979) when the last total solar eclipse occurred in the Northern Hemisphere.
 That’s around the time when the first psoriasis lesions emerged on my skin.
-Almost forty years later, would Tremfya finally be the treatment to eclipse the nagging psoriasis all over my skin?
-A pattern has emerged.

 Over the course of those almost four decades between total solar eclipses I’ve battled severe psoriasis.
 Sadly, few treatments helped to effectively relieve the inflammation over those years.